 User Contact Information

 If the user was manually added, then the administrator should enter the user contact information.
-The user’s first/last name and email address should be minimally entered and ensure the organization link points to the correct organization for the user.
+At a minimum, the user’s first name, last name and email address should be entered and the organization selected.
 Many times the user’s email address domain can be used to validate the user.

 User Member of Groups

 The Member of Groups panel is where the user is assigned their role.
 The organization’s security groups and the security groups of any project the organization participates in will be available to assign to the user.
-Administrators can use the templates users in the “Organization Template” as a guide in configuring security group membership for the user.
-Additionally, the “Organization Template” as a set of preconfigured users that may be used as a guide by administrators in configuring new users.
+Administrators can use the template users in the “Organization Template” as a guide in configuring security group membership for the user.
+Additionally, the “Organization Template” has a set of preconfigured users that may be used as a guide by administrators in configuring new users.
 These users mirror the predefined security groups for an organization.
-The following figure shows the set of preconfigured users in the “Organization Template”.
+The following figure shows the set of preconfigured users in the decentralized version of the “Organization Template”.